wp-plugins/nextgen-facebook/readme.txt

 * Moved the javascript used by all buttons into the footer section (filter on wp_footer() function) to improve page rendering speed.
 * Moved the admin settings page code into plugins/nextgen-facebook/lib/admin.php.
 * Moved the widget code into plugins/nextgen-facebook/lib/widgets.php.
-* Added the ngfbLoader class and started moving functions into it.
+* Added the NGFB class and started moving functions into it.

 = Version 2.2 =
 * Added ngfb_get_options() function to validate and upgrade options without having to visit the options page.